ehealthsuisse/EPR-by-example/files/PIXFeed.md

 The SOAP *Header* element shall convey the following information:

-- *To* element: The URL of the provide an register document set service.
+- *To* element: The URL of the provide and register document set service.
 - *MessageID* element: a UUID of the message.
 - *Action* element: The SOAP action identifier of the request as defined in the IHE ITI Technical Framework.